phpMv/ubiquity/docs/model/generation/scratch.rst

    Ubiquity model

-Without parameters, if models exist, the model command suggests their loading:
+Without parameters, if some models exist, the ``model`` command suggests their loading: